ziotom78/raytracing_course/language-comparison.md

     The two images look the same because they have been rendered using the same code, yet the two formats enable different applications:

-    1. The image on the left is within a live HTML page, and the controls at the bottom enable the user to customize the angle of view: changing the numbers triggers a refresh of the drawing in real time.
+    1. The image on the left is included in a live HTML page, and the controls at the bottom enable the user to customize the angle of view: changing the numbers triggers a call to the Javascript code produced by the Nim compiler out of my Nim source code.
-    2. The image on the right is saved as a PDF file using the Cairo[^cairo] image library ([www.cairographics.org](https://www.cairographics.org/)), and it is thus suitable to be included in a LaTeX file.
+    2. The image on the right is produced by the same Nim code that has been compiled to C and then fed to `gcc`.
+The output program invokes Cairo[^cairo], a C library that generates PDF files ([www.cairographics.org](https://www.cairographics.org/)), and it is thus suitable to be included in a LaTeX file.

 [^root]: Yes, you can use ROOT in Nim if you want!
+You just need to
+    force the compiler to output C++ code instead of C and use the `{.importcpp.}` pragma to create your own bindings.

 [^cairo]: Cairo is a C library to create graphics and save it in PNG,
     PDF, or SVG files.
 Nim bindings can be installed through the